Basic Stakeholder Analysis

 Adapted Basic Stakeholder Analysis Model showing additional steps.
 Get this stakeholder analysis template

-When to use the basic stakeholder analysis technique
+When to use the Basic Stakeholder Analysis Technique

 This analysis technique works particularly well during the project lifecycle when it can be use to quickly assess project health, for example, as part of a project review at the end of a phase or stage gateway.
 Indeed Bryson describes how the technique was used to bring about major change in a state department in the United States, where it was used to show participants how existing strategies ignored important stakeholders.

-Basic method vs Influence and Interest stakeholder analysis
+The Basic method vs Influence and Interest stakeholder analysis

 This method can be used as your only analysis technique, but it ignores the relative power and interest of stakeholders so it could lead to inefficiencies if too much effort is expended on less influential groups.
 I recommend using this technique as a useful addition to the influence/power vs interest method.
 For example, at the end of a key project phase or on achievement of a key milestone the project team could review the sentiment of the stakeholders with high power and high interest using the basic stakeholder analysis method (high power and high interest stakeholders are Key Players who have the power to sabotage or champion a project).
 If any stakeholder expectations are not being met (they are rated as red) the team can move fast by identifying quick wins, and then reviewing their stakeholder engagement plan and updating it to ensure any long term concerns are considered.